Chow rings of stacks of prestable curves I: Operational Chow groups for algebraic stacks

+The proof of b) relies on functorial resolution of singularities.
+When $\textup{char} (k)=0$, the resolution of singularities can be done functorially with respect to smooth morphisms, see \cite{EV98}.
+Therefore we can find a smooth stack $\widetilde{X}$ and a representable, surjective, birational morphism $p: \widetilde{X}\to X$.
+Since $X$ is stratified by global quotient stacks and $p$ is representable, $\widetilde{X}$ is also stratified by global quotient stacks.
+Therefore the commutativity of $\CHOP^*(X)_\QQ$ follows because the pullback $p^*$ on $\CHOP^*(-)_\QQ$ is injective. \end{proof} When $k$ is a perfect field, the commutativity of rational operational Chow groups of schemes follows from de Jong's alteration (\cite{deJong96}).
+However, the authors do not know whether a functorial (with respect to smooth morphisms) construction of alteration is possible.
+Hence we cannot prove for now the commutativity of operational Chow groups for algebraic stacks over a perfect field of positive {characteristic}.

+However, we note that nonetheless all results and formulas concerning tautological classes discussed in the main text are valid over {arbitrary} fields.
+Indeed, the operational classes only appear in intermediate steps of some of the computations and while these contain some examples of non-smooth spaces (like the universal curve over the space $\M_\Gamma$), we are never in the position of having to exchange orders of multiplication of operational classes on these singular spaces.

-In the main part of the paper we use the proposition above to realize tautological classes in $\CH_*(\M_{g,n,a})$ as operational Chow classes.
+In the main part of the paper we use Theorem \ref{Pro:Poincare} above to realize tautological classes in $\CH_*(\M_{g,n,a})$ as operational Chow classes.
 The following lemma is then useful when for doing calculus between tautological classes. \begin{lemma} Consider the following commutative diagram

-where all stacks are locally of finite type over $k$, equidimensional, stratified by quotient stacks and the square in the middle is a cartesian square.
+where all stacks are locally of finite type over $k$, equidimensional, stratified by {global} quotient stacks and the square in the middle is a cartesian square.
 Suppose $f$ is representable, proper and $\pi$ is representable, proper, flat and $p$ is representable, proper, birational.
 For $\alpha\in \CHOP^*(X)$

-\end{lemma} \begin{proof} Using the compatibility of proper pushforward and flat pullback of the cycle $\alpha \cap [X]$ in $\CH_*(X)$ and the fact that, by definition, $\alpha$ is compatible with flat pullback by $\pi'$, we have
+\end{lemma} \begin{proof} Using the compatibility of proper pushforward and flat pullback of the cycle $\alpha \cap [X]$ in $\CH_*(X,\mathbb{Q})$ and the fact that, by definition, $\alpha$ is compatible with flat pullback by $\pi'$, we have

 Since $p_*[U]=W$, we use the projection formula for the proper morphism $p$ and obtain